dalibo/data2pg/doc/configureMigration.md

   * p_object                : (TEXT) The index or constraint to assign

 The function returns the number of effectively assigned indexes, i.e. 1.

+The related table must have at least 2 table parts to be able to schedule the index creation between the rows copy and the post-processing.

 The `assign_tables_checks_to_batch()` function assigns a set of table checks of a single schema to a batch.
 Two regexps filter tables already registered to a migration to include and exclude to the batch.